rizanw/sff-pc-build-macOS/README.md

 ## Final step: config.plist!

-you can use mine inside this EFI folder. ofc you may modify it, I recommend this [tools](https://github.com/corpnewt/ProperTree) to do so. or you can make your own by following this [guides](https://dortania.github.io/OpenCore-Install-Guide/config.plist/#creating-your-config-plist)
+you can use mine inside this EFI folder. ofc you should modify some of it, I recommend this [tools](https://github.com/corpnewt/ProperTree) to do so. or you can make your own by following this [guides](https://dortania.github.io/OpenCore-Install-Guide/config.plist/#creating-your-config-plist)

 # What's working or not working?